flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

 ##### Concurrency by specified launch plan versions
 Executions are always tied to the versioned launch plan that triggered them (see [here](https://github.com/flyteorg/flyte/blob/38883c721dac2875bdd2333f4cd56e757e81ea5f/flyteadmin/pkg/repositories/models/execution.go#L26))
-Therefore, this proposal only applies concurrency at the launch plan Named Entity level, that is across (project, domain, version).
+However, this proposal only applies concurrency at the launch plan Named Entity level, that is by (project, domain, name) and across all versions.
+The currently active launch plan version will determine the concurrency policy that gets applied for all executions created with the launch plan NamedEntity.

-If we wanted to support concurrency by launch plan versions, we'd introduce `LaunchPlanVersion` to the execution model and update the keys for the in memory maps to be by versioned launch plan rather than NamedEntityIdentifier.
+If we wanted to support concurrency by launch plan versions, we'd introduce `LaunchPlanVersion` to the execution model and add duplicates but with update keys for the in memory maps to be by versioned launch plan rather than NamedEntityIdentifier.

 We could update usage like so